Noel Cleal: Representative career

 Cleal played 10 Tests for Australia in 1985 and 1986.
-He made his test début in Game 1 of the 1985 Trans-Tasman Test series at Lang Park in Brisbane, scoring a try on début as Australia defeated New Zealand 26-20.
+He made his test début in Game 1 of the 1985 Trans-Tasman Test series at Lang Park in Brisbane, scoring a try on début as Australia defeated New Zealand 26–20.
 The game was noted for the spiteful clash between rival props Greg Dowling (Australia) and Kevin Tamati (NZ).
 Both had been sent to the sin-bin by French referee Julien Rascagneres, but the fight started up again on the sidelines right in front of the Channel 9 television cameras.
-Cleal was moved to the bench (for the only time in his test career) for the second test at Carlaw Park in Auckland following the return of his club team mate Paul Vautin as Australia wrapped up the series with a 10-6 win thanks to a late John Ribot try and conversion which got them out of gaol after looking at an embarrassing 6-4 loss.
-Following mass changes to the team by coach Terry Fearnley, which included Cleal being dropped from the team, the Kiwis out classed the disjointed Australians with a resounding 18-0 win in the third test at Carlaw Park.
+Cleal was moved to the bench (for the only time in his test career) for the second test at Carlaw Park in Auckland following the return of his club teammate Paul Vautin as Australia wrapped up the series with a 10–6 win thanks to a late John Ribot try and conversion which got them out of gaol after looking at an embarrassing 6–4 loss.
+Following mass changes to the team by coach Terry Fearnley, which included Cleal being dropped from the team, the Kiwis out classed the disjointed Australians with a resounding 18–0 win in the third test at Carlaw Park.

 After NSW won the 1986 State of Origin series 3-0 (the first clean sweep in Origin history), Cleal then played in all 3 tests of the 1986 Trans-Tasman Test series against New Zealand (won 3-0 by the now Don Furner coached Aussies), before being selected for the 1986 Kangaroo Tour of Great Britain and France where he played 7 games (including one on the wing against Halifax at Thrum Hall) and scored 3 tries.
-Cleal played three more tests on the tour, including scoring two tries in Australia's 62-12 win in a pre-tour test against Papua New Guinea in Port Moresby, as well as the first two tests of The Ashes series against Great Britain, both easily won by the Kangaroos 38-16 at Old Trafford in Manchester and 34-4 at the Elland Road ground in Leeds.
+Cleal played three more tests on the tour, including scoring two tries in Australia's 62–12 win in a pre-tour test against Papua New Guinea in Port Moresby, as well as the first two tests of The Ashes series against Great Britain, both easily won by the Kangaroos 38–16 at Old Trafford in Manchester and 34–4 at the Elland Road ground in Leeds.
 Cleal then suffered a broken arm in a minor tour game that ended his tour.
 The second test against Great Britain in Leeds where his strong running resulted in his 5th test try and being named as the official Man of the Match, would prove to be Noel Cleal's final test appearance for Australia.